E-MAIL Tony@lathes.co.uk

 CVA No. 79 Milling and

-Another beautifully made product from CVA Jigs Moulds & Tools Ltd. of Hove, Sussex the well-specified and versatile No. 79 was intended for precision milling and die-sinking and advertised from the early 1930s until the early 1950s.
-As with some other CVA products, the sole selling agents were the well-known dealers E. H. Jones, Machine Tools Ltd. of Edgware Road, The Hyde.
+Another beautifully made product from CVA Jigs Moulds & Tools Ltd. of Hove, Sussex, the well-specified and versatile No. 79 was a toolroom-class machine and intended for precision milling and die-sinking.
+Advertised from the early 1930s until the early 1950s, as with some other CVA products, the sole selling agents were the well-known dealers E. H. Jones, Machine Tools Ltd. of Edgware Road, The Hyde.
 London.
 NW9.

 Later-model 5-speed CVA NO. 79 milling and die-sinking machine